18:20

 That is not you ejecting from the situation.

-Ejecting from your situation would be like,
+Ejecting from your situation to be like,

 Enough and just walk away,